+If you are looking for tips and ideas for how to teach word problems to your elementary students, then you’ve found the right place!
 We know that teaching elementary students how to solve word problems is important for math concept and skill application, but it sure can feel like a daunting charge without knowing about the different types, the best practices for teaching them, and common misconceptions to plan in advance for, as well as having the resources you need.
-Having all of this information and the tools to effectively teach it makes teaching students how to solve word problems much easier!
+All this information will make you feel confident about how to teach addition, subtraction, multiplication, and division word problems!
+Teaching students how to solve word problems will be so much easier!

 What is a Word Problem?